Future Proof Your Marketing Operations: Save your spot here.

 Phase 3: Email Creation Efficiency

-What distinguishes Phase 3 from the prior two is an Email Creation Platform.
+What distinguishes Phase 3 from the prior two phases is an email creation platform.
 It brings a level of efficiency not possible with either Phase 1 or Phase 2.
-Instead of taking a week or two to create an email, an Email Creation Platform cuts the time to minutes.
+Instead of taking a week or two to create an email, an email creation platform cuts the time to minutes.

-Rather than specialists working with single-purpose tools in silos, as it is in Phases 1 and 2, an Email Creation Platform brings all of the actions it takes to build an email into a collaborative work environment that’s integrated with relevant technology in your company’s martech stack.
-This speeds the email creation process and simplifies it, such that non-technical people can create quality, always-on-brand emails in little time.
+Rather than specialists working with single-purpose tools in silos, as in Phases 1 and 2, an email creation platform brings all the actions it takes to build an email into a collaborative work environment that’s integrated with relevant technology in your company’s martech stack.
+This approach speeds up the email creation process and simplifies it, so non-technical people can create quality, always-on-brand emails in little time.

-Working in a single collaborative environment makes all involved in the creation process more efficient, and the emails they create invariably perform more effectively.
+Working in a single, collaborative environment makes all involved in the creation process more efficient, and the emails they create invariably perform more effectively.
 You’re able to adapt quickly to changing email demands and volumes as well as marketplace opportunities.
-Importantly, reaching Phase 3 puts you in a position to become more strategic and a more valued contributor to your company’s drive for success.
+More important, reaching Phase 3 puts you in a position to become more strategic and a more valued contributor to your company’s drive for success.

 To read about a Phase 3 case example, click here.